DanielJDufour/textops/README.md

 Library for Running Embedded Text Operations.

 ## what is an embedded text operation?
 A text operation (in this context) is a step that modifies a text string.
 For example, an operation could be to delete everything after a marker.
-We call them "embedded" because the markers and information about what operations to run live inside of the actual text string.
+We call them "embedded" because the markers and information about what operations to run live inside of the actual text data.

 # install
 ```bash